asavagar/uk-covid19-firm-creation/content/reports/May2021/_index.md

 <iframe src="mapApr2021Av.html" style="height:600px;width:100%;border:none;overflow:hidden;"></iframe>

 ### Country
 The following graph aggregates business creation by country.
 In April 2021, firm creation remains higher in most of the regions than it was in 2019.
 On average, England (excl.
 London), for the first time in 2021, experiences the fewest new daily registrations.
 London, followed by Wales, dominate business registrations.
+The spike in week 16 coincides with the re-openning of pubs, gyms, restaurants and non-essential shops.

 {{< chart data="country" >}}
 <small>Download data as: <a href="data/05country.csv" download="05country.csv"><i class="fas fa-file-csv"></i></a></small>

 ### London
 Within London, most of the business creation in April 2021 comes from Central and East London.
+The spike in week 16 coincides with the re-openning of pubs, gyms, restaurants and non-essential shops.

 {{< chart data="london" >}}
 <small>Download data as: <a href="data/06London.csv" download="06london.csv"><i class="fas fa-file-csv"></i></a></small>